SmileiPIC/tutorials/perfs_parallel_computing.rst

 Splitting the box
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In a first test, we will use a single core to focus on the box splitting:
+In a first test, we will use a single core with in a single MPI process to focus on the box splitting.
+Launch the simulation with 1 MPI and 1 thread only.
+For instance, you could use commands similar to:

 .. code-block:: bash